Exploring the Blue Pearl: Chefchaouen

 1. Wander the Medina

 The entire medina is a living artwork.
 Every corner reveals new shades of blue, from deep indigo to soft sky hues.
-Get lost without a map—that's the magic.
-The best time for photography is early morning (7-8 AM) when the streets are empty and the light is soft .
-Wear colours that pop against blue, such as white, orange, or yellow—avoid wearing blue or you'll blend right in .
+Get lost without a map — that's the magic.
+The best time for photography is early morning when the streets are empty and the light is soft.

 2. Visit the Kasbah

 Located in the heart of the medina, this ochre-coloured fortress is one of the few buildings not painted blue.
-Inside, you'll find a peaceful garden, a small ethnographic museum, and towers with panoramic views over the medina .
-Entry is about 60 MAD and it's well worth the climb for the perspective.
+Inside, you'll find a peaceful garden, a small ethnographic museum, and towers with panoramic views over the medina.

 3. Spanish Mosque Viewpoint

-A 20-30 minute uphill hike from the medina leads to the Spanish Mosque, offering the most spectacular panoramic views of the city against the Rif Mountains .
-Come for sunset when the warm light bathes the blue buildings in magical hues .
-The walk is moderate—wear proper shoes and bring water.
+A 20–30 minute uphill hike from the medina leads to the Spanish Mosque, offering spectacular panoramic views of the city against the Rif Mountains.
+Come for sunset when the warm light bathes the blue buildings in magical hues.

-At the edge of the medina, this small river is where locals gather to do laundry, socialize, and cool off.
-It's a peaceful spot to watch daily life and offers great views back toward the blue city .
-There are simple cafes nearby for mint tea.
+At the edge of the medina, this small river is where locals gather to socialize and cool off.
+It's a peaceful spot to watch daily life and offers great views back toward the blue city.
+A perfect rest stop after walking the medina.

 5. Shop for Handicrafts

-Chefchaouen's souk is less intense than Marrakech's but full of treasures: handwoven blankets, wool garments, leather goods, ceramics, and natural argan oil .
-Prices are reasonable, and haggling is expected.
-Be cautious if offered "chocolate"—in Chefchaouen, that can be slang for cannabis, which is illegal in Morocco .
+Chefchaouen's souk is full of treasures: handwoven blankets, wool garments, leather goods, ceramics, and natural argan oil.
+Prices are very reasonable compared to Marrakech, and friendly bargaining is expected.

 Best Time to Visit

-Spring (March–May) and autumn (September–November) offer perfect temperatures: mild days and cool nights.
-Summer can be hot, but the mountain location keeps it manageable.
-Winter is chilly but very quiet, with occasional rain .
+Spring (March–May) and autumn (September–November) offer perfect temperatures.
+Summer can be hot but manageable.
+Winter is chilly but quiet with very few tourists — perfect for photography.

-Want to add Chefchaouen to your Morocco itinerary?
-Contact us to customize your perfect trip.
+Want to add Chefchaouen to your Morocco trip?